astropy/photutils/docs/psf.rst

 :func:`~photutils.psf.make_psf_model`.

 Similarly, Photutils provides a convenience PSF model class called `~photutils.psf.PRFAdapter` that adapts a supplied PSF model to act as a PRF, i.e., it integrates the PSF model over the pixel areas.
-This class is extremely slow due to its use of numerical integrations and should be used only when absolutely necessary.
-It is also experimental and may be removed in the future.
+This class is extremely slow due to its use of numerical integrations for each pixel and is only suited for experimentation over small regions.
+It should be used only when absolutely necessary.
+It is also experimental and may be deprecated and removed in the future.
 If a model class of this type is needed, it is strongly recommended that you create a custom PRF model instead.
+If one needs a PRF model from an analytical PSF model, a more efficient option is to discretize the model on a grid using `astropy.convolution.discretize_model` using the ``'oversample'`` or ``'integrate'`` ``mode``.
+The resulting 2D image can then be used as the input to ``FittableImageModel`` to create an ePSF model.

 Image-based PSF Models